Doggett’s Coat and Badge Race

 Nine races were held in 1947, for those who missed their chance to row during the war years.
 This means that the list of winners has remained unbroken since 1715.

-Now a regular of the annual Totally Thames festival, the race has been rowed with the tide since 1873.
+The race has been rowed with the tide since 1873.

 The race record of 22 minutes and 23 seconds was set in 1973 by Bobby Prentice, who is now race umpire.